 - Tree marking on Mazinaw-Lanark Forest is a pivotal operation that allows for integration of the directions from various sources, guides, regulations and prescriptions in microsite level decisions on the ground.
 Competence in this trade requires years of local experience and up to date knowledge of locally specific standards.

-- Tree markers on Crown land in Ontario are licensed under a program developed and administered by the MNRF.
+- Tree markers on Crown land in Ontario are licensed under a program developed and administered by the NDMNRF.
 The principles and standards of tree marking are explained in the Ontario Tree Marking Guide

 - With minor exceptions all area harvested on Mazinaw-Lanark Forest is subject to tree marking.